How to adjust Canon 5D MARK IV landscape photography settings

 It features a bright and sizable upgraded viewfinder with 100% coverage.
 It’s capable of burst shooting up to 7 frames per second.
 Also, it has a native ISO range of ISO 100-32000, expandable up to 102400 and down to 50.

-How to shoot landscape photography with canon 5D MARK IV proper settings
+How to shoot landscape photography with Canon 5D MARK IV proper settings

 STEP 1.
 Setup your Camera Properly